davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

 Consider the following Java program:

 ```
-byte[] goodbyeBytes = {'T', 's', 'c', 'h', \uC3BC, \uC39F, '!'};
+byte[] footBytes = {'f', 'u', (byte)0xC3, (byte)0x9F};
-String goodbyeString = new String(goodbyeBytes);              // WRONG: OS-dependent
+String footString = new String(footBytes);                    // WRONG: OS-dependent
 ```

 This program will decode different strings on different operating systems!
-On Mac OS X and Linux where the platform's default charset is UTF-8, the correct result ("Tschüß!") will be obtained since the original bytes were encoded in UTF-8.
-However on Windows the bogus result "TschÃ¼ÃŸ!" will be decoded because the default charset is Windows-1252.
+On Mac OS X and Linux where the platform's default encoding is UTF-8, the correct result ("fuß") will be obtained since the original bytes were encoded in UTF-8.
+However on Windows the bogus result "fuÃŸ" will be decoded because the default encoding is Windows-1252.

-Here's the fixed program, which specifies the UTF-8 charset explicitly:
+Here's the fixed program, which specifies the UTF-8 encoding explicitly:

 ```
-byte[] goodbyeBytes = {'T', 's', 'c', 'h', \uC3BC, \uC39F, '!'};
+byte[] footBytes = {'f', 'u', (byte)0xC3, (byte)0x9F};
-String goodbyeString = new String(goodbyeBytes, "UTF-8");     // CORRECT
+String footString = new String(footBytes, "UTF-8");           // CORRECT
 ```

 As another example, consider the Java `InputStreamReader` and `FileReader` classes, both of which convert from byte streams to character streams.

 ```
-byte[] goodbyeBytes = {'T', 's', 'c', 'h', \uC3BC, \uC39F, '!'};
+byte[] footBytes = {'f', 'u', (byte)0xC3, (byte)0x9F};
-InputStream goodbyeStream = new ByteArrayInputStream(goodbyeBytes);
+InputStream footStream = new ByteArrayInputStream(footBytes);
-Reader goodbyeReader = new InputStreamReader(goodbyeStream);  // WRONG: OS-dependent
+Reader footReader = new InputStreamReader(footStream);        // WRONG: OS-dependent
 ```

 Or the even more innocent-looking:

 ```
-Reader goodbyeReader = new FileReader("goodbye.txt");         // WRONG: OS-dependent
+Reader footReader = new FileReader("foot.txt");               // WRONG: OS-dependent
 ```

 Both of these examples are wrong for the same reason: they don't specify the encoding.
 And both can be fixed by adding `"UTF-8"` as the second argument to the appropriate constructor.